s4nj4yp4t3l/purchase-order-service/ReadMe.md

 solution folders, "Api", "Common", "Test" for clarity.
 We have the single API project named after what the API does, so "PurchaseOrder.Api" - purchase order being what part of the solution name is.
 Then we have the class library projects "PurchaseOrder.Models", "PurchaseOrder.Repository" and "PurchaseOrder.Data".
-If the models project if shared between other solution it could be a NuGet package instead.
+If the models project is shared between other solutions it could be a NuGet package instead.
 If we had a domain project "PurchaseOrder.Domain" it would hold the functionality for database interaction separately.
 If (and I haven't done this as i've hard coded the data) I was connecting to a database, say using Entity Framework Core, then I would have a "PurchaseOrder.Domain" project that would contain a "ProcessOrderContext" class inheriting the